 Of note, the height of a fever has very little relationship to the severity of the illness, except for in babies under 3 months; in that case, the risk of a serious illness is 10 times higher with a high fever.
 Kids can have more serious illnesses with lower temperatures, and have common upper respiratory viral infections with a high fever.

 But what about brain damage from fever?
 The idea that there is a “glass ceiling” on fever has been recognized since the 1940s.
 Unlike in a condition like hyperthermia, which can occur with certain medications or nervous system problems where the body’s thermostat has been hijacked, in fever the brain has a natural turn-off mechanism.
-Fevers in kids rarely EVER exceed the body’s natural fever cut-off point above which it’s not going to go higher than is safe.
-Brain damage from a fever is so extremely rare and it’s just really not something to worry about in otherwise normal kids.
+Fevers in kids rarely EVER exceed the body's natural fever cut-off point above which it's not going to go higher than is safe.
+So fevers and kids rarely ever get above 105 – high enough to cause brain damage or a coma.
+In fact, brain damage from a fever is so extremely rare that it's just really not something to worry about in normal, healthy kids with otherwise intact brain function.
 In fact, there is nothing inherently dangerous about fever.
-The risk really has to do with what the underlying infection is.
+The risk really has to do with what the underlying infection is, and whether your child is staying hydrated.

 Are Fever Medications Okay to Give?

-In my practice, unless a child is extremely uncomfortable, for example with the flu, and natural remedies aren’t touching the symptoms, I recommend a day or so of using the common fever medications, but I do always recommend natural remedies first because they are often a safer choice.
-However, with more severe discomfort, the simple common herbs aren’t always enough, and professional guidance from an integrative doctor might be needed.
+In my practice, if a child is mildly uncomfortable with a common febrile illness (cold, flu, sore throat, ear infection), I suggest starting with natural remedies if possible.
+If a child is quite uncomfortable, for example with the flu, and natural remedies aren't touching the symptoms, I recommend a day or so of using the common fever medications, but I do always recommend natural remedies first because they are often a safer choice.

 I just want to mention a word about seizures, because if your child experiences them, it can be downright terrifying to see, and it's a good idea to know about them.